Precy enjoys helping others learn to speak and appreciate the Filipino language. She also speaks Ilocano.

 This is a little trick I'd like to share: Keep an eye on ang and ng, since these two words will help you identify the focus of the sentence.
 Let's call them markers: Ang marks the focus, and ng marks the object.
 The noun that comes after ang is the focus so keep an eye on ang.

 Looking at our previous examples again, let's apply this trick.
-Keep an eye on the nouns that comes after ang and ng in the following sentences:
+Keep an eye on the nouns that come after ang and ng in the following sentences:

 Iluluto ng babae ang isda para sa hapunan.
 Fish or isda follows after the marker ang.
 Iluluto is an I verb, which is an object-focus verb.